 The server that processed writes was built on AppEngine, using JSTL templating over datastore objects to render the HTML to write to Github pages.
 More exciting than that was the group strucuture that I made so that sub-groups of the Student Union could have access to different sets of permissions for editing.
 This formed the basis of Committee pages, and organization pages, which were only editible by their members.

 Additionally, the data was reused between pages for commen elements (for example, all committees should have the names and bios of their members, even if each member is in 10 committees).

 On the front end, I used a “Medium”-esque visual markdown editor to enable the construction of HTML elements from a given set of supported ones (which I provided a cohesive design language for on the rendering side).

 The result is gorgeous, and far more importantly, meets the needs of the Union.
 I left Brandeis two years ago (writing this from 2018), and it has been used effectivley by three Student Unions since.
-I do occaisional performance upgrades and feature requests, but I’ve seen the site updated by dozens of Union Members without any technical knowledge.
+I do occaisional performance upgrades and feature requests, but I’ve seen the site updated by several dozen Union Members without any technical knowledge.

 I’m quite proud of this project because it stands solidly at the intersection of technical simplicity and client needs.
 I have confidence that the Union will be using this product long after anyone remembers me at Brandeis.